carabiner-dev/ampel/docs/03-ampel-policy-guide.md

 evaluation runtime to cast the context values into their preferred type representation but in general if the  runtime is typed (such as CEL for example), the runtime _should_ respect the original type.

+### Context Value Naming

+Context value names are strings.
+They can use all letters (a-z) and digits (0-9) plus underscores (_).
+Uppercase characters can be used and SHOULD be honored in by runtimes.

+One important note on names: __Context names cannot clash when normalized to lowercase__.
+In other words: `MyValue` and `myvalue` are both valid context value names but you cannot have define them at the same time.
+The reason for this is that AMPEL needs to support context value providers that may be case insensitive.

 ### Common Context in PolicySets